LAL/SLAM/README.md

 specified as the value of `RELOAD_SCRIPT` in `configure.py`.

 Additionally, if you reuse the LAL deployment script, it requires a `run` directory at the same level as the `scripts` directory.
-This directory must be owned by writable by the USWGI account used to run SLAM (typically `uwsgi`).
+This directory must be owned and writable by the uWSGI account used to run SLAM (typically `uwsgi`).

 ### Utilisation